langflow-ai/langflow/docs/docs/Configuration/configuration-backend-only.md

 The terminal prints `Welcome to ⛓ Langflow`, and a blank window opens at `http://127.0.0.1:7860/all`.

 Langflow will now serve requests to its API without the frontend running.

-This page demonstrates serving the basic prompting flow as an endpoint in backend-only mode.

 ## Prerequisites